DZBohan/gatk_wgs_variant_calling/README.md

 Annotate variants with gene information, amino acid changes, predicted impact, etc.

-9. Extract PSEN2 Coding Variants
+9. Extract Coding Variants for specific genes

-Select variants within the PSEN2 coding region and output them in VCF or TSV format.
+Select variants within the coding region of specific genes and output them in VCF or TSV format.

+flowchart1